phoenixframework/phoenix/E_views.md

 When we reload the Welcome to Phoenix page, we should see our new title.

-The `<%=` and `%>` are from the Elixir [Eex](http://elixir-lang.org/docs/stable/eex/) project.
+The `<%=` and `%>` are from the Elixir [EEx](http://elixir-lang.org/docs/stable/eex/) project.
 They enclose executable Elixir code within a template.
-The `=` tells Eex to print the result.
-If the `=` is not there, Eex will still execute the code, but there will be no output.
+The `=` tells EEx to print the result.
+If the `=` is not there, EEx will still execute the code, but there will be no output.
 In our example, we are calling the `title/0` function from our `LayoutView` and printing the output into the title tag.

 Note that we didn't need to fully qualify `title/0` with `HelloPhoenix.LayoutView` because our `LayoutView` actually does the rendering.